- Reporting Results

 Welcome to the administration web site of The Glendale League.
 Here you can find all the information you will need to do your job as a manager in the league.
 For fixtures, results & tables please click on the Full Time logo to visit the League's main web site.

-Please download the document below for Under 8 Autumn Festival fixtures.
+Please download the documents below for Under 8 and Under 10 Autumn Festival fixtures.

 Every team must complete a team sheet and submit Respect Marks for every fixture.
 You have until 10pm on the Monday following your fixture to complete this.

 Your team sheets are online at The FA Full-Time web site...

 Under 8 managers also need to report results and fill in a team sheet.
 Your result will only be used to grade teams for even competition later in the season.
 No under 8 results or tables will be published.

 If you have forgotten your Full-Time sign-in details email email@example.com

 If you have forgotten your password you can retrieve it at Full-Time.

 Please note clubs will be fined £10- for late or inaccurate team sheets.